-- In the polar region, the NIWA total ozone anomaly is negative from October to January and positive in February, March and April.
-The NIWA total ozone positive anomaly is largest in February (~20 DU).
-The model responses show a large spread, especially in January, February and March.
-The total ozone anomaly in the mean of all model simulations is positive from January to April and reaches ~10 DU in March (not significant).
-In the tropical regions (Fig. 4, bottom), negative ozone anomalies are observed throughout the whole winter season.
-The largest negative anomalies are again obtained for the same months: in February (-7 DU) for NIWA and in March (-6 DU, - significant at 95%) for the mean of all model simulations.
-Figure 4 demonstrate that for the ENSO anomalies, an increase of the total ozone in the Arctic (top) is accompanied by a coherent total ozone decrease at tropical latitudes (bottom). - 20 The accumulation of ozone at high latitudes is indicative of stronger diabatic descent during ENSO in that region, consistent with a warmer polar lower stratosphere (Fig. 2) and an increased Brewer Dobson circulation.
-The total ozone decrease in the tropics is consistent with increased ascent in the lower stratosphere circulation and, again, increased Brewer-Dobson circulation).
-More than for the temperature, the total ozone - anomaly across the models at high latitudes is highly variable showing a large spread in the model responses.
-On the other hand, in the tropics the response across the models is consistent and quite robust (Fig. 4, bottom-left and the significance in the bottomright).
-Note however that in the tropics the total ozone is also directly affected by ENSO, because during ENSO the warmer sea surface temperatures lead to a warmer troposphere and a higher tropopause throughout most of the tropics.
-The higher tropopause in turn implies a decrease of the tropical column ozone (Shiotani, 1992; Steinbrecth et al., 2006).
-The response in the tropical lower stratosphere can also be directly related to local tropical wave forcing (Deckert and Dameris, 2008; McLandress and Shepherd, 2008), a topic not addressed in the current work.
+accompanied by a coherent column ozone decrease at tropical latitudes (bottom).

+The accumulation of ozone at high latitudes is indicative of stronger diabatic descent during ENSO in that region, consistent with a warmer polar lower stratosphere (Fig. 2) and an increased Brewer Dobson circulation.
+The column ozone decrease in the tropics is consistent with increased ascent in the lower stratosphere circulation and, again, increased Brewer-Dobson circulation.
+As for the temperature, the column ozone anomaly across the models at high latitudes is highly variable showing a large spread in the model responses.
+In the tropics, the response across the models is consistent and quite robust (Fig. 4, bottom-left and the significance in the bottom-right).
+Note however that in the tropics the column ozone is also directly affected by ENSO, because during ENSO the warmer sea surface temperatures lead to a warmer troposphere and a higher tropopause throughout most of the tropics.
+The higher tropopause in turn implies a decrease of the tropical column ozone (Shiotani, 1992; Steinbrecht et al., 2006).
+The response in the tropical lower stratosphere can also be directly related to local tropical wave forcing (Deckert and Dameris, 2008) a topic not addressed in the current work.